pr4aveen/tp/docs/DeveloperGuide.md

     Expected: All tasks associated with the project being viewed will be deleted.
 Other projects and their tasks should not be deleted.

 ### Changing Views

+1. Changing view while viewing all projects.

+    1. Prerequisites: View all projects by running the `home` command.

+    1. Test case: `view x` where `x` is the index of a project in the list.<br>
+    Expected: All tasks associated with the selected project will be displayed.

+    1. Test case: `home`
+    Expected: All projects should be displayed.
+Viewing all projects message should be displayed.

+1. Changing view while viewing all tasks associated with a project.

+    1. Prerequisites: Viewing tasks for any project.
+Run `home` followed by `view x` where `x` is the index of any project in the list.

+    1. Test case: `view x` where `x` is the index of a task in the list.<br>
+    Expected: View will not change.
+Message saying that you cannot use the `view` command on a task will be shown.

+    1. Test case: `home`
+    Expected: All projects should be displayed.
+Viewing all projects message will be shown.

 ### Finding tasks